Shawn Dubin: Houston Astros

-Dubin made 23 appearances for Houston during the 2025 season, logging a 2-0 record and 5.61 ERA with 21 strikeouts across 25 2/3 innings pitched.
+Dubin made 23 appearances for Houston during the 2025 season, logging a 2–0 record and 5.61 ERA with 21 strikeouts across 25 2/3 innings pitched.
 Dubin was designated for assignment by the Astros on August 23, 2025.

 Baltimore Orioles

 On August 26, 2025, Dubin was claimed off waivers by the Baltimore Orioles.
 In seven appearances for the Orioles, he recorded a 3.38 ERA with seven strikeouts over eight innings of work.
 On November 6, Dubin was removed from the 40-man roster and sent outright to the Triple-A Norfolk Tides.
 He elected free agency the same day.

+Arizona Diamondbacks

+On December 19, 2025, Dubin signed a minor league contract with the Arizona Diamondbacks.
+He made two appearances for the Triple-A Reno Aces, struggling to an 0-1 record and 18.00 ERA with two strikeouts across two innings pitched.
+Dubin was released by the Diamondbacks organization on April 23, 2026.

+Washington Nationals

+On May 1, 2026, Dubin signed a minor league contract with the Washington Nationals.
+He made four appearances for the Triple-A Rochester Red Wings, recording a 5.40 ERA with three strikeouts across 3 1/3 innings pitched.
+Dubin was released by the Nationals organization on May 15.